Mehdi-Verfaillie/docx/README.md

 ## Other

-Note: The extension will add the following configuration to your vscode settings:
+Note: The extension will add the following configuration to your Visual Studio Code settings:

 ```json
 "json.schemas": [